idris-lang/Idris-dev/docs/proofs/interactive.rst

-We’ll be constructing the proof by *induction*, so we write the cases for ``Z`` and ``S``, with a recursive call in the ``S`` case giving the inductive hypothesis, and insert *metavariables* for the rest of the definition:
+We’ll be constructing the proof by *induction*, so we write the cases for ``Z`` and ``S``, with a recursive call in the ``S`` case giving the inductive hypothesis, and insert *holes* for the rest of the definition:

 .. code-block:: idris